0xbitx/DEDSEC_NGL_USERREVEAL/README.md

 ## INSTALLATION

-### Step 1: cloning the Repository
+### Step 1: Cloning the Repository

 * git clone https://github.com/0xbitx/DEDSEC_NGL_USERREVEAL.git
 * cd DEDSEC_NGL_USERREVEAL
-* pip3 install pystyle pycryptodome tabulate
+* sudo pip3 install pystyle pycryptodome tabulate
-* python3 dedsec_ngl_userreveal.py
+* sudo python3 dedsec_ngl_userreveal.py

+### Step 2 Uploading ngl_page to your github account
+* git init
+* cd ngl_page
+* git add css index.html
+* git commit -m "NGL page UPDATE"
+* git remote add origin "your git link"
+* git push origin master

-### Step 2: Set Up GitHub Pages
+### Step 3: Set Up NGL Pages

-  1. Go to your forked repository on GitHub.
+  1. Go to your NGL repository on GitHub.
   2. Click on the "Settings" tab, usually located next to the "Code" tab.
   3. Scroll down to the "GitHub Pages" section.
   4. Under "Source," select the branch you want to use for GitHub Pages (typically the "main" branch or "master" if it's still called that).
   5. Click the "Save" or "Save Changes" button.

+### Step 4: Access Your Deployed NGL Page

+After saving the GitHub Pages settings, you'll see a green message indicating that your site is published.
+It will also provide a URL where you can access your deployed GitHub Pages site (usually in the format https://your-username.github.io/repository-name).

-## Step 3: Create a Webhook
+## How to Create a Webhook?
 1. **Select a Server:** First, choose the Discord server where you want to create the webhook.
 You need appropriate permissions within that server.
 2. **Server Settings:** Click on the server name to open the server settings.
 3. **Integrations:** In the server settings, select the "Integrations" option from the left-hand menu.
 4. **Webhooks:** In the "Integrations" section, you will see a "Webhooks" option.
 Click on it.
 5. **Create Webhook:** Click the "Create Webhook" button.
 6. **Name:** Give your webhook a name (DEDSEC NGL TOOL)
 7. **Channel:** Choose the channel where you want the webhook messages to be sent.
 You can create a new channel or use an existing one.
 8. **Copy Webhook URL:** After configuring the settings, you will see a "Webhook URL." copy that link

-## Step 4: Set Up the index.html
-1. edit line 4 (your ngl username) example: @james123
-2. edit line 16 (your ngl username) exmaple: @james123
-3. edit line 70 (your webhook link)

-### Step 5: Access Your Deployed NGL Page

-After saving the GitHub Pages settings, you'll see a green message indicating that your site is published.
-It will also provide a URL where you can access your deployed GitHub Pages site (usually in the format https://your-username.github.io/repository-name).

 ### TESTED ON FOLLOWING
 * Kali Linux